pion/turn/README.md

 # Pion TURN

-A TURN server written in Go that is designed to be scalable and extendable out of the box.
+A TURN server written in Go that is designed to be scalable, extendable and embeddable out of the box.
 Instead of complicated config files or dependencies you get a single static binary that can be configured via environment variables (or any format of your choice).

+### Extendable
-It is also designed to be extended, you can import it and add any authentication you want.
+You can import it and add any authentication you want.
 Instead of forcing you to use arbitrary schemas and painful integrations it fits right into your existing system.

+### Embeddable
+Most architectures are designed with a TURN server being a dedicated service, this means you have more points of failure and more cognitive load designing your systems.
+With Pion TURN you can just launch it from your existing Go code base, allowing you to ship quicker and having less painful deploys.

 ## Getting Started
 See [simple-turn](https://github.com/pions/turn/blob/master/cmd/simple-turn.go)